Animal Behaviour Consultations

 Danielle’s one to one training sessions are designed to assist you in learning how to train your companion, regardless of species, to do the behaviours you want them to do, rather than focusing on the unwanted behaviours.
 These training sessions allow you to learn how to teach your animal desired behaviours and increase your ability to communicate with your animal, which enables a more peaceful living environment.
 Other examples include target training, stationing, accepting medical procedures and training aids such as head collars and harnesses, coming into and out of enclosures and accepting handling.

-One to One training sessions last for 60-90 minutes and cost £50 per session.
+One to One training sessions last for 60-90 minutes and cost £75 per session with Danielle or £60 per session with our awesome Head Rehabilitation Trainer.

 Danielle has presented internationally at conferences on the subjects of animal behaviour, training and enrichment including the annual Animal Behaviour Management Alliance conference, Denmark; Association of Pet Behaviour Counsellors exotic conference, UK; and the British Veterinary Nursing Association’s Congress, UK.
 Danielle has also presented a webinar on the enrichment of exotic pets for the APBC and is due to present a further webinar on lizard aggression later in the year.
 Danielle has also given short presentations and lectures to students at Salford Collage and was invited as a guest speaker for the Herpetological Society at Bangor University, she also offers training and behaviour advice for the Positive Pet Group Facebook page where she also does some live videos and interviews.